 - Now reboot the system and check on the performance of your application.

-- If the testing is completed, repeat the process open the run box insert MSconfig, and press enter.
+- Open the run box type MSconfig, and press enter.

 - Go ahead and select the normal setup and confirm with OK.